fanuelsen/packer-vsphere-templates/README.md

 </div><br>

 **Step1: Prepare the environemnt**
-Populate variables.json and run environment.sh to generate newest isos url and chksum.
-(Windows chksum takes some time)
+Populate variables.json or edit environment.sh to generate environment variables for vsphere.
+To update isos url and chksum run getiso.sh (Windows chksum takes some time)

 **Variables that needs to be changed:**
 | variables.json |